-Increase shareholder liquidity.
+Increased shareholder liquidity.
 One of the main reasons private companies seek a public listing is to provide their existing and future shareholders with a market by which they can sell, or buy, shares.

-Reduce business risk.
+Reduced business risk.
 Business risk is reduced since public companies can more quickly and easily raise capital, complete trans-formative business transactions and recruit top talent, even when plans haven’t developed as originally anticipated whereas this often isn’t possible as a private company.